PedroNogacz/conversor-2esp/README.md

 With this arrangement, the Arduino Uno sender places Modbus frames onto the network, the ESP32 relays them via the serial link, and the NodeMCU converts the frames to DNP3 for the PC.
 Messages from the PC travel the reverse path back to the sender.

 ### W5500 wiring for each board

+Note: The Arduino Uno uses a W5500 Ethernet shield with the SPI lines already wired to pins D10--D13.
+The table below lists these pins for reference.

 The W5500 Ethernet modules expose their SPI pins with labels like **S1**, **S2**, **SK**, **S0** and **RST**.
 Typical headers also include terminals in this order: **SCLK**, **GND**, **SCS**, **INT**, **MOSI**, **MISO**, **GND**, **3.3V**, **5V**, and **RST**.
 The table below maps the key signals to the board pins used in this project.
 The same mapping applies to the ESP32 and the NodeMCU.